eclipse-opensovd/opensovd-core/docs/architecture/architecture/standalone.md

 # Standalone Mode Architecture

 In **Standalone mode**, the `opensovd-core` server operates as a self-contained diagnostic endpoint.
-This mode is designed for scenarios where a single ECU or HPC (High-Performance Computer) needs to expose SOVD-compliant diagnostic services without relying on a gateway to route requests.
+This mode is designed for scenarios where a single HPC (High-Performance Computer) needs to expose SOVD-compliant diagnostic services without relying on a gateway to route requests.

 ## Purpose

 Standalone mode is ideal for:
-- Isolated testing of individual ECUs
+- Isolated testing of individual HPCs
 - Development environments where gateway infrastructure is not available
 - Simulating SOVD behavior for a single component